sthevenalves/java-spring-api-rest/README.md

   <p>
     The API provides the following endpoints:

-  GET / - Retrieve a list of all data.
+  GET / products - Retrieve a list of all data.

       [
         {